-Public sector organizations operate under varying levels of government control, depending on how they’re funded and the types of services they provide.
-Public sector organizations can have connections to more than one government, including federal, provincial and municipal.
+Public sector organizations operate under varying levels of government oversight, depending on how they’re defined, funded and the types of services they provide.

-A public sector organization has a direct relationship with the B.C. government when it has some or all the following characteristics:
+A public sector organization has a close relationship with and oversight from the government if it has some or all the following characteristics:

-- It’s established by a statute, regulation or legislative authority
+- Established by a statute, regulation or legislative authority

-- Over half the board members are appointed by the B.C. government
+- Over half the board members are appointed by the government

-- Over half its funding is provided by the B.C. government
+- Over half its funding is provided by the government

-- It delivers a program or service that directly connects to a specific B.C. government policy objective or ministry program, like legal aide or affordable housing
+- Delivers a program or service that directly connects to a specific government policy objective or ministry program such as legal aide or affordable housing

-- It provides public input or specialized knowledge to the B.C. government, like an advisory board
+- Provides public input or specialized knowledge to the government

-- It’s responsible for adjudicating or regulating B.C. government or private sector practices, like a tribunal
+- Responsible for adjudicating or regulating government or private sector practices, like a tribunal

-- The B.C. government doesn’t have a controlling interest in its service delivery or the organization’s management
+- The government doesn’t have a controlling interest in its service delivery or the organization’s management

-- The service can be most efficiently managed by the private sector
+- The service can be adequately managed by the private sector